ingdir/bw-test/README.md

 # BrandWatch TagCloud

-## Build and run

-You have two options to see the result:

-### On the Web
+## See it on the web

-[Click here](http://rawgit.com/ingdir/bw-test/master/release/index.html) to see the page (this link uses `rawgit.com`)
+[Click here](http://rawgit.com/ingdir/bw-test/master/release/index.html) to see the page (this link uses `rawgit.com`).
+Use it to see how the latest version built by the author works.

-### Run locally
+## Run locally

-To open the project locally, do the following:
+You can configure and run this project locally.

+### Configuration

+1. Start by installing `node.js` & `npm`, if you don't have them yet.
+2. Install `gulp` and `bower` packages if you don't have them yet:

+`npm install -g gulp`
+`npm install -g bower`

-  * Run `npm install` to get all modules
+3. Run `npm install` to get all local dependencies.
-  * Optionally: `npm run build` to rebuild all files (but there's a copy in the repo)
+4. Run `gulp serve` to run a local server that would listen to [http://localhost:8080](http://localhost:8080) on your machine.

+### Running with your own local HTTP server

+If you prefer to run your own local server:

+1. Run steps 1 through 3 from the **Configuration** above.
+2. Run `gulp release` once to compile the assets.
-  * Run a local HTTP server and set the `/release` folder as root
+3. Point your HTTP server to the `./release` folder as its root folder.

-  * Open `index.html` to see the tag cloud
-  * Resize the browser window and see the tags rearranged
+## Tests

-  * Open `tests.html` for unit tests, or click the *Run tests* link at the bottom of the default page
+Open [http://localhost:8080/tests.html](http://localhost:8080/tests.html) for unit tests, or click the *Run tests* link at the bottom of the app page.